digitalaidseattle/plymouth-housing/docs/setup-guide.md

 ## Intro

-In Azure we use Static Web Apps as our hosting platform.
-All the documentation is [here](https://learn.microsoft.com/en-us/azure/static-web-apps/).
+In Azure we use Static Web Apps (SWA) as our hosting platform.
+All the documentation for SWA is [here](https://learn.microsoft.com/en-us/azure/static-web-apps/).

 ## Requirements

-- Access to an Azure subscription, either one for yourself or for your partner.
+- Access to an Azure subscription, either one for yourself or for venture partner.

 ## Create the App